stressGC/ExpressJS-TypeScript-Starter-Kit/README.md

 - JWT
 - lint all files
 - update arch schema
-- remove password from responses + "__v" and update tests (should not cotain password and update)
 - tests not on production DB
 - params sanit
 - exists in helper